RyanLua/Shime/README.md

 ## Documentation

+> **Note**
+>
+> Visit the [**Documentation**](Documentation) page more information on the Shime module and more details about Shime Constructors, Methods, and Properties.

 Shime has many methods and properties that allow you to customize the shimmer effect to your liking.
-Please see [**Documentation**](Documentation) for more information on the API.
-Below is a list of all the methods, properties, and constructors for Shime.
+Below is a summary of all the methods, properties, and constructors for Shime.

 ### [Constructors](Documentation#constructors)